6 Ways Goofing Off Deepens Your Art & Grows Your Business

 Even if I don’t bring anything home with me, I leave inspired.
 The ideas and the found ephemera for my assemblage often converge in abandoned places.

-For others of us, like Judy Wise, traveling further afield to collect foreign ephemera is just the ticket.
+For others of us, like Judy Wise, traveling further afield is just the ticket.

-Wise uses photos of her art teaching trips to add color and stories to her social media.
-Wise usually has several personal fieldwork voyages on the docket to India, Scotland, Amsterdam or Mexico.
+Wise now uses photos of her professional art classes abroad to add color and stories to her social media.

-Whether home or abroad Wise derives pleasure from working in her own art journal every day.
-To the right is a double page journal spread from before and during her “Paint Oaxaca 2014” adventure that the artist shared with her blog readers.
+To the left is her personal double page journal spread from before and during a trip to Oaxaca that the artist shared with her followers online.

 Let your jottings, drawings or memories from your sojourns remind you of your unique take on all that is.